OMBAC Rugby

 Old Mission Beach Athletic Club Rugby, commonly referred to as OMBAC Rugby, is a rugby union team based in San Diego, California.
 It is directly affiliated with the Old Mission Beach Athletic Club.

 History

 The club was established in 1966 under the wing of Old Mission Beach Athletic Club (OMBAC) which was founded in 1954.
 Many past students of San Diego State Aztecs Rugby Club joined, and the OMBAC rugby club entered first division competition two years later in 1968.
 The club has won 6 national Rugby Sevens titles and 8 national Rugby Fifteens titles.

 Venue

 After the deconstruction of San Diego Stadium and the San Diego Chargers football facilities, The Little Q Rugby Field was lost forcing OMBAC to find a new home.
 OMBAC Rugby club now shares a home venue with rival club Old Aztecs at Robb Field in Ocean Beach.

-Current 1st XV squad

-Players in bold are internationally capped.

 Notable former players

 OMBAC players Mike Saunders, Brian Vizard, Kevin Higgins, Steve Gray, Chris Lippert and more recently, Dan Lyle, and Dave Hodges, have captained the United States national rugby union team in international competition.

 OMBAC was represented in the 2007 Rugby World Cup by team members Todd Clever, Tui Osborne and Dan Payne.
 Former OMBAC player Will Hafu has played internationally for Tonga and also played professionally in England for Moseley RFC.